 • Audio/Video - Adjust the Video and Audio input settings

 • Network - Choose a method of connecting to the Internet

 • System - View the model and serial number of your device, or rename the Prism.

-Prism Flex encoders support recording to an SD card.
+Prism Flex encoders support recording to an SD card, USB drive, or NFS.
 Each recording is saved with the same resolution and bitrate set in Prism Flex.

 1. Insert a compatible SD card into the corresponding slot.

 2. Enter the Recording menu, and select Enabled.

 3. Create a name for the recording, select a format, then enable Auto-Record (optional).